 The Organic Initiative is a nationwide special initiative to provide financial assistance to National Organic Program (NOP) certified organic producers as well as producers in the process of transitioning to organic production.
 Organic producers may also apply for assistance under general EQIP.
 Review our summary of how to become an organic producer.

-For FY2013, Virginia has received over $270,000.00 to assist USDA Certified Organic producers, and those wishing to transition to USDA Certified Organic production with addressing their soil, water, and plant resource concerns.
+For FY2014, Virginia has allocated $35,000.00 to assist USDA Certified Organic producers, and those wishing to transition to USDA Certified Organic production with addressing their soil, water, and plant resource concerns.
 Ranking criteria was established based on resource concerns that link to the NOP objectives.

 The Initiative provided EQIP conservation payments to:

 farmers just beginning to transition to certified organic production;